FilipeNV1/41549_HCI_LogBookTemplate/stage1_context/interviews/interview.md

 - Paper logbooks or notebooks.

 **Are there any frustrations or limitations with these tools?**
-- Using Calender/Task Management apps may be usefull to remind the user about static dates but isn't pratical to alert about maintainance marks.
+- Using Calendar/Task Management apps may be useful to remind the user about static dates but isn't practical to alert about maintenance marks.
 - Papers or logbooks can easily be lost.
 - Not every car manufacturer or insurance company has an app.